-- 14. During the Relevant Period, Respondent maintained certain policies and procedures designed to ensure the retention of business-related records, including electronic communications, in compliance with the relevant recordkeeping provisions. - 15.
-Respondent's personnel were advised that the use of unapproved electronic communications methods, including on their personal devices, was not permitted, and they should not use personal email, chats or text messaging applications for business purposes, or forward work-related communications to unapproved applications on their personal devices. - 16.
-Messages sent through firm-approved communications methods were monitored, subject to review, and, when appropriate, archived, other than the Unpreserved Text Messages.
-Messages sent through unapproved communications methods, such as LinkedIn and Facebook Messenger, and other unapproved applications on personal devices, were not monitored, subject to review or archived. - 17.
-Respondent's policies and procedures were designed to address supervisors' supervision of personnel's training in Respondent's communications policies and adherence to Respondent's books and recordkeeping requirements.
+12. Respondent maintained certain policies and procedures designed to ensure the retention of business-related records, including electronic communications, in compliance with the relevant recordkeeping provisions.

+13. Respondent personnel were advised that the use of unapproved electronic communications methods, including on their personal devices, was not permitted, and they should not use personal email, chats, or text messaging applications for business purposes, or forward work-related communications to unapproved applications on their personal devices.

+14. Messages sent through firm-approved communications methods were monitored, subject to review, and archived.
+Messages sent through unapproved communications methods, such as WhatsApp on personal devices, were not monitored, subject to review, or archived.

+15. Respondent conducted trainings for its personnel, which were designed to address the firm's supervision of its personnel and adherence to Respondent's books and recordkeeping requirements.
 Supervisory policies notified personnel that electronic communications were subject to surveillance by Respondent.
-Respondent had procedures for all personnel, including supervisors, requiring annual self-attestations of compliance. - 18.
-Respondent, however, failed to implement a system reasonably expected to determine whether all personnel, including supervisors, were following its policies and procedures.
+Respondent had procedures for all personnel, including supervisors, requiring annual self-attestations of compliance.

+16. Respondent failed to implement a system reasonably expected to determine whether all personnel, including supervisors, were following the firm's policies and procedures.
 While permitting personnel to use approved communications methods, including on personal phones, for business communications, Respondent failed to implement sufficient monitoring to ensure that its recordkeeping and communications policies were being followed.